 Utilising space technology can offer ambitious entrepreneurs the opportunity to gain a competitive advantage within their sector.
-In partnership with the European Space Agency (ESA), STFC provides the support and funding that start-up companies need to turn their ideas into profitable products and services using space technology, or to develop technologies for use in space.
+The ESA Business Incubation Centre United Kingdom (ESA BIC UK) provides the support and funding that start-up companies need to turn their ideas into profitable products and services using space technology, or to develop technologies for use in space.

 Other benefits include:

 A cash incentive for design, prototyping, IP protection and market studies of over £40,000;

 Access to STFC’s test facilities, laboratories/workshops and technical expertise, including up to 40 hours of expert support and 40 hours per year of access to lab facilities;

 Hands-on business development support/advice;

 Access to a range of funding, investment, networking and collaboration opportunities.

 Space Park Leicester (managed by the University of Leicester) recently joined the UK-wide programme, adding a fourth location alongside the Harwell Campus in Oxfordshire, Sci-Tech Daresbury in the North West and the Royal Observatory in Edinburgh.
 Each location is firmly associated with world leading specialisms that companies joining the programme can benefit from.
 The addition of Space Park Leicester marks the first ESA BIC UK location beyond STFC’s national sites.

 The ESA BIC UK is extremely proud of the success stories that have come out of the programme since it began in 2011 and has followed the progress of more than 70 companies as they graduate.